 immediately before the "www".

 c.
-Delete the characters between the "http://" and
+Backspace to delete the characters between the "http://" and

 the "www" (ensuring the url begins: http://www)